 The A2J Lab Research Team is developing a short (1 to 1.5-day) course for empirical researchers (and other scholars) to understand how RCT field operations can be applied to legal questions.
-Our initial session will take place in April 2018.
-Covered topics will include the following:
+Topics include:

 I. Fundamentals of RCTs: Definitions of key concepts and discussions of non-randomized studies that went wrong